twasyl/image-searcher/README.md

 This project aims to use an OCR engine to search for words in software screenshots.

+You can find pre-built Docker images on [Docker Hub](https://hub.docker.com/r/twasyl/image-searcher).

+Source code can be found on [GitHub](https://github.com/twasyl/image-searcher).

-# Requirements
+# Building

 You must have installed Docker on your system and must have cloned this repository.

-# Building

 In order to build the Docker image image:

 1. Using a command line, go in the folder containing this repository
-2. Execute `docker build -t image-searcher:latest .`
+2. Execute `docker build -t twasyl/image-searcher:latest .`

 # Using